Skip to contents

 data

 A data.frame containing the variables in the model, either a stacked data frame with a specific column identifying the labeled versus unlabeled observations (label), or only the labeled data set.
 Must contain columns for the observed outcomes (Y), the predicted outcomes (f), and the features (X) needed to specify the formula.
+See 2.
+Data in the Details below for more information.

 label

 A string, int, or logical specifying the column in the data that distinguishes between the labeled and unlabeled observations.
 See the Details section for more information.
 If NULL, unlabeled_data must be specified.
+See 2.
+Data in the Details below for more information.

 unlabeled_data

 (optional) A data.frame of unlabeled data.
 If NULL, label must be specified.
 Specifying both the label and unlabeled_data arguments will result in an error message.
 If specified, must contain columns for the predicted outcomes (f), and the features (X) needed to specify the formula.
+See 2.
+Data in the Details below for more information.

 seed